-And I told yes.
+And I told her YES.

-The lady started to show me the collection of socks and told it will cost Rs.100 and couldn’t able to buy as I was only left with Rs.40 change and she didn’t have the change of Rs.500 and I have to go back as well.
+The lady started to show me the collection of socks and told me it would cost Rs.100, and I couldn’t buy them because I was only left with Rs.40 change and she didn’t have the change of Rs.500 had to go back as well.

 Distance Covered by foot Today –